asyncapi/diff/standard.md

 1. [`tags`](#tags)
 1. [`externalDocs`](#externaldocs)

-**NOTE:** At the moment, bindings are out of scope for this library as these are yet not mature enough and lack proper tooling support.Thus, we have considered it as **non-breaking** change for the time being.
+**NOTE:** At the moment, bindings are out of scope for this library as these are yet not mature enough and lack proper tooling support.
+Thus, we have considered it as **non-breaking** change for the time being.

 ## The Standard